 3. Chatuchak Market

 If you want to buy not just fashion, but also any other type of thing you could possibly want to take home from your Thailand holiday – Chatuchak Weekend Market probably has it.
-With more than 8,000 market stalls, this is the biggest market in all of Thailand and a tourist attraction itself.
+With more than 11,000 vendors, this is the biggest market in all of Thailand and a tourist attraction itself.

 As with all other kind of shopping in Bangkok, remember to always bargain and never buy things for the first price you get offered.